 - 🏗️ Develop on borgmatic

-In general, all you should need to do to upgrade borgmatic is run the following:
+In general, all you should need to do to upgrade borgmatic if you've installed it with pipx is to run the following:

 Upgrading your configuration

-The borgmatic configuration file format is almost always backwards-compatible from release to release without any changes, but you may still want to update your configuration file when you upgrade to take advantage of new configuration options.
-This is completely optional.
+The borgmatic configuration file format is usually backwards-compatible from release to release without any changes, but you may still want to update your configuration file when you upgrade to take advantage of new configuration options or avoid old configuration from eventually becoming unsupported.
 If you prefer, you can add new configuration options manually.

 If you do want to upgrade your configuration file to include new options, use